jeantroiani/martian_robot/README.md

 Martian Robot
 =============
 Program that tracks movement of cars on a grid.
-It creates a grid of size given.
+It creates given size grid.
-User can deploys cars and send commands for them.
+User can deploy cars and send commands to them.
-A car can leave the grid, but after the incident no other car can make the same mistake, as instruction will be ignore.
+A car can leave the grid, but after the incident no other car can make the same mistake, as instructions will be ignore.

 Sample Input